 Sudoku Help - Grid Display

 Sudoku Dragon shows the Sudoku grid made up of individual squares.
 You can re-size the grid and all the squares by dragging the bottom-leftmost corner of the window or you can make the grid occupy the full screen by double clicking on the title bar.
 The program will remember the position and size for the next time you use Sudoku Dragon.
 The size of the side panel to the right of the grid can be changed by dragging the bar located on its left edge, if you re-size the whole window the side panel size is automatically adjusted so that the grid is as large as possible.

 To allocate a square you can use either the keyboard or the mouse to select a square.
 When the square is highlighted just use the appropriate key '0' through '9' (or letters if you chosen this option) to allocate it to a square.
-If Num Lock is enabled you can use the keypad at the right of the keyboard to do this.
-You can select multiple squares by pressing CTRL at the same time as clicking the mouse, you can then allocate or set possibilities for all the selected squares at the same time.
+If Num Lock is enabled you can use the number keypad to do this.
+If you chosen a grid size more than 9 or have chosen to use letters you will need to press the corresponding letter key 'A' thru 'T'.
+You can also allocate a value by selecting an already allocated square with the mouse and dragging it to the destination square and then release the mouse button.

 Navigating with the mouse

 Click the left mouse button on the square you want to allocate.
 The right mouse button will show a set of commands available for that particular square.
-Double clicking with the left mouse button gives Details and Possibilities for the square.
+Double clicking with the left mouse button gives Details for the square.
+You can select multiple squares by left clicking on each one with the CTRL key pressed.
+You can then allocate or set possibilities for all the selected squares at the same time.
+You can also select multiple squares by clicking and then dragging the mouse to another square then relaeasing the mouse - all squares in between will be selected,

 Navigating with the keyboard